christianbreuer/slf4j-json-logger/README.md

 - Convention based static factory with familiar getLogger methods
 - Factory contains a static field controlling the date format.
 Override as desired.
 - Factory also contains a static boolean field controlling output of the logger name.
 Override as desired.
 On by default.
+- Factory contains a static setter to set the json attribute for the timestamp.
+Default is "@timestamp".
 - Default date format: yyyy-MM-dd HH:mm:ss.SSSZ
 - Example output:
 ````